-A relative of sharks and stingrays, skates have a kite-like shape.
+A relative of sharks and rays, skates have a kite-like shape.
 Winter skates are light brown and covered with small dark spots.
 Small spines cover most of their back.
 Juveniles (less than 12 inches long) look similar to the little skate and the two are often indistinguishable.
 See NOAA Fisheries’ Skate Identification Guide for more detail.

 Skates are harvested in two very different fisheries, one for lobster bait and one for wings for food.

-- A large number of vessels, mainly trawlers located throughout the region, harvest winter skates for their wings when targeting other species like such as groundfish, monkfish, and scallops.
+- A large number of vessels, mainly trawlers and gillnetters located throughout the region, harvest winter skates for their wings when targeting other species such as groundfish, monkfish, and scallops.
 Fishermen keep the skates if the price is high enough.
 The fishery for skate wings evolved in the 1990s as skates were promoted as “underutilized species,” and fishermen shifted effort from groundfish and other then-troubled fisheries to skates and dogfish.

-- In the bait fishery, vessels from Southern New England target a combination of little skates (greater than 90 percent) and, to a much lesser extent, juvenile winter skates (less than 10 percent).
+- In the bait fishery, vessels from Southern New England target a combination of little skates (more than 90 percent) and, to a much lesser extent, juvenile winter skates (less than 10 percent).
 Juvenile winter skates are difficult to differentiate from little skates because they are nearly identical.